sosrix/Flash-card-Learning-platform-English-for-kids/README.md

 # HOW TO SETUP!

-# 1 - Install MongoDB and create a new Database. #
+# 1 - Install MongoDB and create a new Database #

-# 2 - Add the url of your database in the server.js file located in the server folder.#
+# 2 - Add the url of your database in the server.js file located in the server folder #
 <img src="https://user-images.githubusercontent.com/11709895/184992058-cf13b425-11a8-4409-8ad5-298a357a01e0.png" width="300">

-# 3 - Prepare the Excel file containing the English words (you can use your own file and words just respect the shape and form of data in the table#
+# 3 - Prepare the Excel file containing the English words (you can use your own file and words just respect the shape and form of data in the table #

 <img src="https://user-images.githubusercontent.com/11709895/184992633-fdef20cb-a4b6-41d7-91ee-ff5fa4abada0.png" width="500">

-# 4 - Seed the database with the excist Excel file#
+# 4 - Seed the database with the excist Excel file #
   Run in the terminal : node installMongoose  (located in the server folder)

-# 5 - Run the API server#
+# 5 - Run the API server #

   Run in the terminal : node server (located in the server folder)

-# 6 - Run the react App#
+# 6 - Run the react App #

   Run in the terminal : npm start